fbpx

-Between March of 2017 and 2018, the Canadian National Institute for the Blind (CNIB) celebrated their 100th anniversary as a global leader in advocacy and professional development for people who are blind or partially sighted.
-To last a century as an organization is no small feat, but to do so while providing advocacy, professional training, one of the world’s largest libraries of alternate format materials as well as tailor-made linguistic and technological innovations for blind or partially-sighted Canadians deserves our full attention.
+For over 100 years, the Canadian National Institute for the Blind (CNIB) has been a global leader in advocacy and professional development for people who are blind or partially sighted.
+To last a century as an organization is no small feat.
+And, CNIB has done so while providing blind and partially-sighted Canadians with professional training, one of the world’s largest libraries of alternate format materials, and tailor-made linguistic technologies.

 The story of CNIB is one of humble beginnings, of a wounded soldier and his friends who turned tragedy into hope and of a library that not only preserved literacy but advanced it through the development of writing systems and technology-assisted reading.